jtarrio/pascual/manual/chapter2.md

 There are a couple of differences from the previous program that you may notice immediately.

-The first is the line starting with the keyword `var`.
+The first is the line starting with the `var` keyword.
 That keyword begins a _variable declaration block_.

 A variable is a portion of memory the program uses to store data.
 You can read data from variables and modify their content, so you can use them to store a value (either provided by the user or read from a file or the network), the results of calculations, intermediate steps, or generally anything that is not hardcoded into the program.